yongsongH/GPSMamba/README.md

 ## Acknowledgement
 This work is under peer review.
 The updated manuscript and dataset will be released after the paper is accepted.

+---

+## Legal Action and Patent Clause
+This project is licensed under the **Apache License, Version 2.0**.
+A copy of the Apache License, Version 2.0, is included in the `LICENSE` file in this repository.
+You may also obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

+**Any violation of the terms of the Apache License, Version 2.0, may result in legal action and liability for damages.**